sarthakagrawal927/interview-prep/blog/README.md

 ## Array

-1. Find pair with given sum in the array
+1. Find pair with given sum in the array [DONE]
 2. Check if subarray with 0 sum is exists or not
 3. _TODO_ Print all sub-arrays with 0 sum
 4. Sort binary array in linear time